juniormince/breedotcom/README.md

-bree dot com, coming soon to a browser near you
+bree dot com. coming soon to a browser near you